2024 United States Demographics | Data & Analysis

 65 years and over (seniors) 18.01%

-The total dependency ratio in the United States is 65.15.
+The total dependency ratio in United States is 65.15.
 The youth dependency ratio is 35.41, and the old-age dependency ratio is 29.74.
 In demographic terms, the dependency ratio measures the size of the population typically not in the labor force (children under 18 and older adults 65+) relative to the working age (18-64) population.
 A higher ratio indicates a greater financial and social burden on the working population to support the non-working age groups.

-Source: U.S. Census Bureau, ACS Estimates (2024)
+Source: U.S. Census Bureau, 2024 ACS Estimates

-The racial makeup and ethnic composition (racial demographics) of the United States is detailed below, based on the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates.
+The racial makeup and ethnic composition (racial demographics) of United States is detailed below, based on the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates.

-The Diversity Index for the United States is calculated at 62.36, suggesting a high level of racial and ethnic diversity.
+The Diversity Index for United States is calculated at 62.36, suggesting a high level of racial and ethnic diversity.
 This index measures the probability that two people chosen at random will be from different racial or ethnic groups.

 Racial/Ethnic Group Percentage